eclipse/vorto/docs/VortoDeveloperGuide_en/4/4.1/index.md

-## Creating and Editing a Function Block Definition
+## Creating and Editing a Information Model Definition

 **Prerequisites**

-You have started your IDE.
+You have started your IDE, and you are in Vorto Perspective

 **Proceed as follows**

-1. Create a new function block with name Lamp.
-2. Update the function block with following properties.
+1. Create a new function block with name Lamp, update the function block with following properties.

+	namespace com.mycompany.fb
+	version 1.0.0
 	functionblock Lamp {
 		displayname "Lamp"
-            description "A lamp makes the environment bright"
+		description "A lamp makes the environment bright" category demo
-            vendor www.bosch.com
-            category demo
-            version 1.0.0

 		configuration{
 			optional blink as boolean
 			optional on as boolean
 		}

-            status {
+		status{
 			optional on as boolean
 			optional powerConsumption as int
 		}

 		fault{
 			optional bulbBroken as boolean
 		}

 		operations{
 			off() "turns the lamp off"
 			on() "turns the lamp on"
 			toggle() "switches the lamp on or off"
+		}
+	}

+2. Create a new information model with name "MyLightingDevice", in Vorto perspective, drag function block "Lamp" to this information model.

+	namespace com.mycompany
+	version 1.0.0
+	using com.mycompany.fb.Lamp ; 1.0.0

+	infomodel MyLightingDevice {
+		displayname "MyLightingDevice"
+		description "Information model for MyLightingDevice"
+		category demo

+		functionblocks {
+			lamp as Lamp
 		}
 	}